Hej,

 Life as an immigrant turned out very different from what I expected.

-For the last two years, I have been inviting you to join support groups, mental health workshops and social networking events - all that to show you that we are hardly ever alone in our struggles.
+For the last three years, I have been inviting you to join support groups, mental health workshops and social networking events - all that to show you that we are hardly ever alone in our struggles.

 After obtaining my license and being recognized as a psychologist by Psykolognævnet, I joined The Little White House – a psychological center in Copenhagen with a strong focus on the international community.

 This step allowed me to expand my practice and work with individual clients.
 As a psychologist, learning never really stops, so I continue to develop my skills and work under supervision.
+I am specifically interested in neurodivergence among adults (ADHD/autism) and working with stress and anxiety.

 I feel very lucky to do this work.
 And since I believe that no one should face any struggles alone, I do hope that here you can find the support you need – whether through counselling with me or by joining one of the Expats Mind Care Club events.